 And there could be a number of reasons why a client might feel entitled to a financial compensation:

 - you missed the deadline and perhaps your client promotional event couldn’t go ahead.
 They’re now claiming a financial loss.

 - you lost the entire photo file from someone’s wedding or the end result is deemed unacceptable by your client and they’re refusing to pay.

 - the photographs you took cause an offence and you’re being sued for damages

 - the artistic interpretation was misjudged and you damaged someone’s brand or reputation

 The list could go on and any of these scenarios lead to sleepless nights and high legal or compensation costs.

-How does professional indemnity insurance for photographers work?
+How does public liability and professional indemnity insurance for photographers work?